FIRE HAIRED STRANGER

 It was July.
 The air was heavy enough to press against the ribs.
 I had just showered, still small for my age, wet hair down my back, sitting at the table eating breakfast.
 There was a knock.

-A woman in white stood at the door.
-High heels.
+A woman in full white stood at the door.
+YSL high heels.
 A cigarette burning between elegant fingers.
 Hair the color of burning strawberries falling down her back.
 Hypnotic Poison trailing behind her.
 She did not look maternal.
 She looked cinematic.
+I fell in love with the woman in front of me, it was so mesmerising.

 “Is there someone named Ilayda here?” she asked.